 Brass is a metal alloy of copper and zinc.
 The material properties of brass include; low melting point, high conductivity, and being highly malleable.
 These properties can vary depending on the specific alloy of brass being used.
 Brass alloys can... read more >

-In the article below we explore laser... read more >
+In the article below we explore engraving with lasers... read more >

 Thermal Barrier Coats (TBC's) are used in aero engineering and gas turbine manufacturing to extend the lifetime of components.
 TBC's are also becoming more commonly used in the automotive industry to reduce heat loss from engine exhaust systems.... read more >